FiddyFive/e621-batch-downloader/README.md

 # e621-batch-downloader

 A single, simple, out of the box python file to mass download e621 images.

 The only requirement is Python 3.

 To use, simply extract the files, delete downloads/deleteme.txt and edit tags.txt to your liking.
-In tags.txt type, in a single line, the tags as you would type them in e621.
+In tags.txt, type the tags you would like to download against, with each line on the file representing a single set of tags to search against (as you would type them in e621's search).
 Now run e621.py

 This will create a file called files.dat.